Joe Grech

-Joseph "Joe" Grech, (born 9 February 1934) is a Maltese singer, who was born in Cospicua, Malta.
-He is best known for introducing the Maltese language to the Eurovision Song Contest 1971, the first appearance from Malta on this pan-European television event.
+Joseph Grech, MQR (9 February 1934 – 30 December 2024) was a Maltese singer.
+He is best known for having introduced the Maltese language to the Eurovision Song Contest 1971, the first appearance from Malta on this pan-European television event.

 Early years

-At a very early stage in his life, Joe started to play the trumpet with the Zejtun Band Club.
+Grech was born in Cospicua, Malta on 9 February 1934.
+At a very early stage in his life, Grech started to play the trumpet with the Żejtun Band Club.
 However, he soon switched to singing.

 He was the first singer to win the first Malta Song Festival in 1960, a festival which was organized by the Żgħażagħ Ħaddiema Nsara, the local section of the Young Christian Workers.
-The festival was held at the Radio City Opera House in Hamrun, Malta.
-Ten songs were presented in the semi final of 3 November and another ten songs on the semi-final of 4 November.
+The festival was held at the Radio City Opera House in Ħamrun, Malta.
+Ten songs were presented in the semi-final of 3 November and another ten songs on the semi-final of 4 November.
 Out of these twenty songs, ten made it to the final night of 5 November 1960.
 The winning song was Grech's own composition "Vola Uccellino".

 The festival was also transmitted on Rediffusion Malta, then a cable radio service provider in Malta since September 1935.
 Victor Aquilina and Marlene Lauri were the comperes of this festival.
 Two orchestras conducted by Prof. Giorlando Valente and Mro.
 Dominic Vella respectively, accompanied the ten songs.
 Eight of these songs were sung in Italian, one in English and one in Maltese, the latter being "L-Għada tal-Festa Ma' Vitorin".
 This song was sung by Frans Fenech and Terry L. Bencini.
 Incidentally Terry was also awarded the Best Singer Trophy of this festival.

 Again in 1962, Grech was classified as the winner of the Malta Song Festival with the song "Żgħażagħ Rebbieħa" written and composed by Ivo Galea B.A.
 Hons L.P.
 This was also interpreted by Carmen Schembri, later Gusman.
 Carmelo Abela was responsible for the orchestration.